digime/digime-sdk-nodejs/guides/authorize.md

 <br>

-In order to write or read data from digi.me, we first need to create an user access token for each user.
+In order to push or read data from digi.me, we first need to create an user access token for each user.
 User access tokens are linked to a contract, and it is possible to create multiple tokens that has access to the same digi.me libary.
 Authorization is the process to obtain an user access token for the user.